dextervip/load-balancer/README.md

 #License

-Simple Load Balancer for Windows 7
-Copyright (C) 2012  Rafael Amorim
+Simple Load Balancer for Windows 7 2012  Rafael Amorim

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by